 In total, we spent less than SG$2000 per person and this is inclusive of the fact that we stayed in a 4 Star Hotel; took Singapore Airlines and went for 11 Days.
 The only thing I dislike about the tedious process of applying for a visa to Russia from Singapore.

 If you’re planning to take advantage of the low value of rubles and visit Moscow during the holidays at this year, here are some of the top attractions you should check out.

 1) Red Square + St Basils + Bol Shoi Theatre

 Our first stop was to see the Red Square.
-However , we chose to alight at Teatralnaya Metro Station so we could see the Bolshoi Theatre.
+If you plan to visit the Red Square, highly recommend that you alight at Teatralnaya Metro Station so you can see the Bolshoi Theatre.

 This historical theatre was established in 1985 and holds ballet and opera performances.
 We did not watch any as both Zhi Hao and I are generally not interested in the arts.
 However, if you are keen on viewing some of these performances, their performance schedule is readily available online.

 Just directly opposite the Bolshoi Theatre is the statue of Karl Marx.
 This monument was erected in 1961 and pretty much the last statue of Karl Marx in Moscow.